All statistics are from July 1, 2018 to June 30, 2019, except where otherwise noted.

 Pre-Third-Grade Literacy Impact

-The Library has made a commitment to partner with CMS to expand literacy programming for pre-third-grade students.
-Attendance for these library programs was 336,910 participants.
+The Library has made a commitment to partner with Charlotte-Mecklenburg Schools to expand literacy programming for pre-third-grade students.
+Attendance for these library programs was 371,899 participants.

-Library customers expressed satisfaction with library services at the rate of 93.7%.
+Library customers expressed satisfaction with library services at the rate of 98 percent.

-In Meckleburg County's Annual Survey, 91% of residents (library users and non-users) agreed that the Library is a top institution in the community.
+In Mecklenburg County's Annual Survey, 98 percent of residents (Library users and non-users) agreed the Library is a top community institution.

 Summer Break: A fresh take on Summer Reading